MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

 }
 ```

-Save the file and build the project.
-The build won't succeed just yet.
-But, during the build process, the `midl.exe` tool is run to create your component's Windows Runtime metadata file (which is `\BankAccountWRC\Debug\BankAccountWRC\BankAccountWRC.winmd`).
+Save the file.
+The project won't build to completion at the moment, but building now is a useful thing to do because it generates the source code files in which you'll implement the **BankAccount** runtime class.
+So go ahead and build now.
+During the build process, the `midl.exe` tool is run to create your component's Windows Runtime metadata file (which is `\BankAccountWRC\Debug\BankAccountWRC\BankAccountWRC.winmd`).
 Then, the `cppwinrt.exe` tool is run (with the `-component` option) to generate source code files to support you in authoring your component.
-These files include stubs to get you started implementing the `BankAccount` runtime class that you declared in your IDL.
+These files include stubs to get you started implementing the **BankAccount** runtime class that you declared in your IDL.
 Those stubs are `\BankAccountWRC\BankAccountWRC\Generated Files\sources\BankAccount.h` and `BankAccount.cpp`.

-Copy the stub files `BankAccount.h` and `BankAccount.cpp` from `\BankAccountWRC\BankAccountWRC\Generated Files\sources\` into the project folder, which is `\BankAccountWRC\BankAccountWRC\`.
-In **Solution Explorer**, make sure **Show All Files** is toggled on.
-Right-click the stub files that you copied, and click **Include In Project**.
-Also, right-click `Class.h` and `Class.cpp`, and click **Exclude From Project**.
+Copy the stub files `BankAccount.h` and `BankAccount.cpp` from `\BankAccountWRC\BankAccountWRC\Generated Files\sources\` into the project folder, which is `\BankAccountWRC\BankAccountWRC\` (replace the files in the destination).
 Now, let's open `BankAccount.h` and `BankAccount.cpp` and implement our runtime class.
 In `BankAccount.h`, add two private members to the implementation (*not* the factory implementation) of BankAccount.

 ```cppwinrt
 // BankAccount.h